 - Caffeine intake is relatively low (we are sure compared to some of us) which enables fatigue to be identified and not masked.
 Running off caffeine can be a detriment to recovery capacity and a true understanding of how the body is tracking.

-I will leave you with this thought – With greater flexibility in work hours, do you think you could train 6hrs daily, week in week out all year?
+With greater flexibility in work hours, do you think you could train 6hrs daily, week in week out all year?
 Being a pro certainly has its perks, however also takes allot of hard work, sacrifice and determination.